Your weekly dose of sports betting tips, analytics and humor, every Saturday at 10am Eastern.

 Greg was not pleased, and asked to get in touch with her boss.
 Melissa sent him to another poker player, who informed Greg that HR said that this matter needed to go to the police.
 Greg didn’t get the joke and was not pleased.
 You can’t make this up.

 Data driven betting information

-These article was sent to The Power Rank’s email newsletter.
+These nuggets were sent to The Power Rank’s email newsletter.
 This is a free service that strives to be:

 To get this free service delivered straight into your inbox, enter your best email address and click on “Sign up now!”